 Tulsa, Oklahoma; Kansas City, MO; St. Louis, MO (all about 3.5-4 hour drive)

 For Intensives in Greenville, we recommend:

 Detroit Airport (2.5 hour drive)

 Austin-Bergstrom International Airport (1.5 hour drive)

 A Hope Restored Marriage Intensive is a one-time service, but our goal is the long-term health of your marriage.
 With this in mind, we have several resources for our alumni:

 Our Statement of Faith reads as follows:

-- The Statement of Faith does not exhaust the extent of our beliefs.
-The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-For purposes of Focus’ faith, doctrine, practice, policy, and discipline, our Board of Directors is Focus’ final interpretive authority on the Bible’s meaning and application.
+The Statement of Faith does not exhaust the extent of our beliefs.
+The Bible itself — as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of humanity — is the sole and final source of all that we believe.
+The therapeutic counseling approach and tools used at Hope Restored are based on biblical principles that inform Focus on the Family’s understanding of God’s design for marriage and family.
+For purposes of Focus on the Family’s faith, doctrine, practice, policy, and discipline, our Board of Directors is Focus’ final interpretive authority on the Bible’s meaning and application.